sroussey/ellmers/docs/04_system_composition.md

   - [ ] SQLite
   - [ ] PostgreSQL

-## Embeddings

-We need to create embeddings for the data.
-Embeddings are not compatible across models.
-Models are often speficially trained for a task, and rarely use the same model for embedding and generation like chat.

 ## Models:

 Many models are online, but we also want to be able to test local ones.
 I don't know if inlining (like I do at the moment) is a good idea.
 I could convert it to an API call, but it will be fun to test some local models in the browser for funsies.
 Some local models will require an API at the moment (like llama.cpp) until I build a node module to process directly (is that worth it?) which won't work in the browser anyway, but will work in Electron (needed for the side project that handles my personal data).